software-students-spring2025/3-python-package-apexcoders/README.md

 ## Description

 Game Master is a fun and lighthearted Python package designed to bring joy to your gatherings.
-It provides a variety of functions to help you run party games, including selecting random participants, generating game ideas, creating dares, managing countdowns, and more.
+It provides a variety of functions to help you run party games, including selecting random participants, generating game ideas, creating dares and truth questions, managing countdowns, and more.

 [View Game Master on PyPI](https://pypi.org/project/game-master/)